Banduk Marika: Land and language

 In 1999 Marika started working towards attaining heritage listing status for the sacred sites at Yalangbara, which is part of her Rirratjingu clan land.
 The site was listed in 2003 on the Australian Heritage Commission's Register of the National Estate, based largely on her work done with Mawalan 2 Marika and anthropologist Geoffrey Bagshaw.

 She gave the 2010 Eric Johnston Lecture on the subject "Land Management and Cultural Responsibility", a recording being held by the Northern Territory Library, and was head of the Mawalan Gamarrwa Nuwul Association, a local landcare organisation.

 In 2014, Marika appeared in an SBS/NITV documentary series on Aboriginal Australian languages, called Talking Language, presented by Ernie Dingo.

 Boards

 Marika served on the boards of the National Gallery of Australia and the Museums and Art Galleries of the Northern Territory, and ahe was also a member of the Aboriginal and Torres Strait Islander Arts Board of the Australia Council.
+She was the first Aboriginal person to serve on the NGA's board.

-She was a Board Member of the Indigenous Art Code, a group of artists, curators, and arts and legal organisations working to outlaw fake Indigenous art.
+She was a board member of the Indigenous Art Code, a group of artists, curators, and arts and legal organisations working to outlaw fake Indigenous art.

+Marika acted as a cultural consultant for the Sydney 2000 Olympic Games.